 Maryland National Guard Tuition Waiver Program

-In order to apply, Soldiers and Airmen complete the State Tuition Waiver form, have their Unit Commander sign the letter.
-To receive the wavier, present the approved tuition wavier upon registration to the Student Accounts Office along with a copy valid military ID.
+In order to apply, Soldiers and Airmen complete the State Tuition Waiver form and have their Unit Commander sign the letter.
+To receive the waiver, present the approved tuition waiver with a copy of a valid military ID at the time of registration to the Student Accounts Office at studentaccounts@stevenson.edu.

 TRADITIONAL UNDERGRADUATE: Working cooperatively with the MONG, Stevenson University agrees to waive at least 50 percent of the tuition for MONG members attending classes at Stevenson University for the first six credit hours per semester.
 The cost of the first six credit hours will be based on the traditional undergraduate part time tuition rate.
 The 50 percent waiver applies to Traditional Undergraduate Students.
 This Memorandum of Understanding allows MONG members to be treated as “in state” and “in county” regardless of their place of residence, paying only 50 percent of the in-county tuition regardless of class size, location and number of clock hours the student is taking.